tandica/rhcsa/practice-exams/general-notes.md

 ## Man pages
 1. `man 5 crontab` has date/time configs
 2. `seinfo -t | grep ssh` shows context types for ssh.
+3. `man semanage port` gives examples of the command to add ports for SELinux

 ## General
 1. To change permissions for a specific user, use `setfacl`
 2. Force delete a container

 <br>